 According to a survey conducted by Iata (International Air Transport Association), the statistics show that air travel has almost disappeared.
-In fact, nowadays, international airlines perform at only about 10% of their normal levels.
-Moreover, more than 40 million people who work in tourism have been in jeopardy of losing their jobs because the pandemic had disastrous effects on this field.
+Nowadays, international airlines perform at only about 10% of their normal levels.
+Moreover, more than 40 million people who work in tourism have feared losing their jobs because the pandemic had disastrous effects on this field.

 Nevertheless, the industry hasn’t stopped working entirely — it has just become more resourceful.
 Many tourist destinations have had to find a way to attract people, albeit without physical contact.
 Numerous hotels and travel boards have decided to use VR (virtual reality), allowing people to visit all the places they had in mind from the safety of their homes.

-In all honesty, while the entire VR industry is still young, it could be a permanent solution that would help the tourist industry to survive.
+In all honesty, while the entire VR industry is still young, it could be a permanent solution to help the tourist industry survive.
 Although nobody knows whether the VR trick will persevere, it can still be used for marketing purposes in the future.

 While VR has been hovering around tourism for quite some time, its moment to shine never really came.
 However, this is where the global pandemic has played a vital role, as it has given VR a chance to prove its worth.

-In current situation, numerous countries have resorted to the idea of VR to promote their best destinations and maintain the overall interest.
-One of the countries that took the bull by the horns is Germany, which has revealed various projects to promote the country’s wonders and present them to the world as perfect travel destinations.
+In the current situation, numerous countries have resorted to VR to promote their best destinations and maintain the overall interest.
+One of the countries that took the bull by the horns is Germany, which has revealed various projects to promote its wonders and present them to the world as perfect travel destinations.

 The GNTB (German National Tourist Board) has created an immersive 360° video explicitly designed for the Oculus Rift headsets.
-This video takes the viewer on a trip across the entire country, from Munich all the way up to the North and Baltic sea coasts.
+This video takes the viewer across the entire country, from Munich up to the North and Baltic sea coasts.

 Since we can’t say when the travel restrictions will stop, VR technology is a crucial element that will keep people interested and entice them to book a plane ticket to Germany as soon as the pandemic quiets down.